kubernetes/minikube/site/content/en/docs/commands/addons.md

 ### Options

 ```
+      --force               If true, will force gcp-auth addon to be enabled on GCE.
       --images string       Images used by this addon.
 Separated by commas.
       --registries string   Registries used by this addon.
 Separated by commas.
 ```